CamaraLab/TDA-TCGA/README.md

 Using TDAmut to analyze low grade glioma data
 ================

-*Please note that this package is undergoing revision.
+*Please note that this package is being refactored and largely updated.
 As such, the current tutorial is not complete.
 It will be updated shortly.
-For now, what follows displays a potential workflow for using this pipeline.*
+For now, what follows displays a partial workflow for using this package.*

 ## Getting Started